piotrwitek/talks/new/testing-advanced-types.md

 ### Summary

-Why and how for testing complex conditional and mapped types in libraries and projects.
+The why and how of testing complex conditional and mapped types in libraries and projects.

 ### Format